Syntaxerr101/FHookPlus/README.md

 ## 💬 Support

-If you encounter any issues or have questions about TGɾαɱHσσƙʂ, join our [Telegram Channel](https://t.me/fhookplus) or submit an issue on [GitHub](https://github.com/Syntaxerr101/FHookPlus/issues).
+If you encounter any issues or have questions about Fhook+, join our [Telegram Channel](https://t.me/fhookplus) or submit an issue on [GitHub](https://github.com/Syntaxerr101/FHookPlus/issues).

 ## ⭐ Contributing